Scalable Kernelization for Maximum Independent Sets: Experimental Evaluation

 \section{Experimental Evaluation}

 \paragraph*{Methodology.} We implemented our algorithm using C++ and compiled all code using gcc~5.4.0 with full optimizations turned on (\texttt{-O3}~flag).
 For shared memory parallelization we use OpenMP~4.0.
 Our implementation includes the parallel application of reduction rules, the dependency checking scheme and the reduction tracking technique.
+Our source code is available on github\footnote{\url{https://github.com/Hespian/ParFastKer}} and a sequential version of our algorithm has been integrated into the KaMIS software for finding high quality independent sets\footnote{\url{http://algo2.iti.kit.edu/kamis/}}.
 For graph partitioning we use ParHIP~\cite{meyerhenke2017parallel}, the parallel version of the KaHIP graph partitioner~\cite{kabapeE}.
 We compare against several existing sequential kernelization techniques.
 For fast reduction strategies, we compare against the kernelization routines \lineartime{} and \nearlinear{} recently introduced by Chang~\etal~\cite{chang2017computing}.
-We use the authors' original implementation, written in C. For extensive reduction strategies, we use the full reduction suite of Akiba and Iwata's \vcsolver{}~\cite{akiba-tcs-2016}\footnote{\url{https://github.com/wata-orz/vertex_cover}}.
+We use the authors' original implementation, written in C. For extensive reduction strategies, we use the full reduction suite of Akiba and Iwata's \vcsolver{}~\cite{akiba-tcs-2016}\footnote{\url{https://github.com/wata-orz/vertex\_cover}}.
 We modified their code to stop execution after kernelization and output the kernel size.
 For all instances, we perform three independent runs of each algorithm.
 Their code was compiled and run sequentially with Java~1.8.0\_102.
-All results are averages over three runs on a machine with 512 GB RAM and two Intel Xeon E5-2683 v4 processors with 16 cores running at 2.1 GHz each, running Ubuntu 14.04.5 LTS.
+All results are averages over three runs on a machine with 512 GB RAM and two Intel Xeon E5-2683 v4 processors with 16 cores running at 2.1 GHz each.

+\paragraph*{Data Structure Details.} We represent our graph using adjacency lists: For every vertex, we store an array of its neighbors ids.
+When a vertex is removed from the graph, it is not removed from the adjacency lists of its neighbors, but instead is marked as removed in an array accessible by all threads.
+Note that we cannot store all edges of the graph consecutively as the vertex folding and twin reductions can increase the number of neighbors of a vertex.
+To efficiently check the degree of a vertex or it's number of incident cut edges, we store these values using atomic integers.

+For each block, we additionally store the following data structures that are only used by the thread that is handling the respective block.
+In order to efficiently iterate over vertices that have not been removed from the graph, we keep a consecutive array of vertex ids from the respective block.
+For constant time removal of vertices from this array, we store additional pointers from the vertex id to the position in the array.
+This data structure is also used in our dependency checking technique to store the vertices that have to be considered for reduction.